-I’ve been to Colombia twice now (once by myself, again with Lissette) and I really love the country and its people.
+I’ve been to Colombia twice now and I really love this country.

 Taganga is a small village popular with backpackers.
-It also has a reputation for drugs, theft and muggings – I read a description of the town that basically summed it up: “Great if you are the hippy backpacker type who likes drugs and selling beads”.
+It also has a reputation for drugs, theft and muggings – I read a description of the town that basically summed it up like this: “Great if you are the hippy backpacker type who likes drugs and selling beads”.
 [Read more...]

 Two hours east of Cartagena is Santa Marta.
 My Lonely Planet guide had gone into quite a lot of detail on Santa Marta’s attractions.
 Really, in all honesty, there is really no reason to be in Santa Marta.
 The attractions are the towns and parks around Santa Marta: El Rodadero, Taganga, and Parque Tayrona.
 [Read more...]

 San Andres is a small Caribbean island (about 12 km by 3 km) located about midway between Jamaica (400 km to the north) and the Colombian mainland (480km to the south).
-It comes under Colombian sovereignty – much to the chagrin of the natives, who [Read more...]
+It comes under Colombian sovereignty (much to the chagrin of the natives who are more Caribbean than Latin) and is a very popular vacation spot for mainland Colombians.
+[Read more...]